INFORMATION RELATING TO VIRGIN MOBILE'S BROADBAND

 - Video Delivery Synchronization: Delivers video "just in time" to the mobile device.
 Intent is to eliminate network waste associated with transmitting video that isn't watched.

-- Quality aware Transcoding.
-Matches video quality with network conditions in real time.
+- Quality Aware Transcoding: Matches video quality with network conditions in real time.
 Optimizes video for the bandwidth available to the user.
 Intent is to minimize or eliminate annoying video stalling.
 Similar in concept to the optimization techniques already employed by sites using adaptive streaming.

 - Video Transcoding: Transcodes video with intent to optimize the video experience for the user while efficiently using network bandwidth.
-Eliminates video waste using techniques like replacing less efficient video codecs with more efficient ones.Optimizes video for the device the customer is using.
+Provides for the elimination of video waste using techniques like replacing less efficient video codecs with more efficient ones.Optimizes video for the mobile device the customer is using.

-- Text/Binary compression: Lossless compression of data and binary files using standard compression techniques supported by HTTP-compliant browsers.
+- Text/Binary Compression: Lossless compression of data and binary files using standard compression techniques supported by HTTP-compliant browsers.

 - Image Compression: JPEG and GIF compression designed to reduce the size of images while maintaining no user perceptible loss of quality.